National Health Service: Mental health

+One in four patients throughout the UK wait more than three months to see an NHS mental health professional, with 6% waiting at least a year.
 The National Audit Office found mental health provisions for children and young people will not meet growing demand, despite promises of increased funding.
-Even if promises to provide £1.4bn more for the sector are kept, there will be “significant unmet need” due to staff shortages, inadequate data and failure to control spending by NHS clinical commissioning groups.
 Currently one-quarter of young people needing mental health services can get NHS help.
 The Department of Health and Social Care hopes to raise the ratio to 35%.
 Efforts to improve mental health provisions could reveal previously unmet demand.